Reassessing the gallium anomaly using self-consistent electron wave functions: Conclusions

 \section{Conclusions}

-In this work, we critically reassess the status of the gallium anomaly.
-By employing exact Dirac-Coulomb wave functions for both the bound and continuum electron states, a new averaging procedure and a refined statistical analysis, we reevaluate the neutrino capture cross-section on $^{71}$Ga, showing that a $6.1\sigma$ discrepancy is now achieved with the (p,n) excited state contribution, and $5.3\sigma$ with the ($^{3}\text{He},^{3}\text{H}$) excited state contribution.
-Such a result is obtained by using the same software and underlying assumptions when evaluating the exact electron wave functions in both the Fermi function and electron density at the nucleus for the EC process, which entering as a ratio in the cross section avoid possible systematic shifts, making the result more robust and self-consistent.
-We also present the updated allowed region in the space of the effective parameters of 3+1 active-sterile neutrino mixing.
-We confirm the need for the explanation of the gallium data of a large active-sterile mixing which is in tension with the results of reactor antineutrino experiments \cite{Giunti:2021kab,Giunti:2022btk,STEREO:2022nzk,Machikhiliyan:2022muh,PROSPECT:2024gps}, with the solar neutrino bound \cite{Goldhagen:2021kxe,Gonzalez-Garcia:2024hmf}, and the KATRIN neutrino mass measurement \cite{KATRIN:2025lph}.
-Hence, the solution of the gallium anomaly remains an open problem which may be solved by a new source experiment with a different detector~\cite{Huber:2022osv,Ciuffoli:2025quh,Chauhan:2025vly}.
+In this work, we critically reassessed the status of the gallium anomaly.
+By employing exact Dirac-Hartree-Fock-Slater wave functions for both the bound and continuum electron states, a new averaging procedure, and a refined statistical analysis, we reevaluated the neutrino capture cross section on $^{71}$Ga, showing that a $5.5\sigma$ discrepancy is now achieved with the (p,n) excited-state contribution, and $4.7\sigma$ with the ($^{3}\text{He},^{3}\text{H}$) excited-state contribution.
+Such a result was obtained by using the same software and underlying assumptions when evaluating the electron wave functions in both the Fermi function and electron density at the nucleus for the EC process, which enter as a ratio in the cross section.
+Thus, we avoided possible systematic shifts, making the result more robust and self-consistent.
+We also presented the updated allowed region in the space of the effective parameters of 3+1 active-sterile neutrino mixing.
+We confirmed the need for the explanation of the gallium data of a large active-sterile mixing, which is in tension with the results of reactor antineutrino experiments \cite{Giunti:2021kab,Giunti:2022btk,STEREO:2022nzk,Machikhiliyan:2022muh,PROSPECT:2024gps}, with the solar neutrino bound \cite{Goldhagen:2021kxe,Gonzalez-Garcia:2024hmf}, and the KATRIN neutrino mass measurement \cite{KATRIN:2025lph}.
+Hence, the solution of the gallium anomaly remains an open problem, which may be solved by a new source experiment with a different detector~\cite{Huber:2022osv,Ciuffoli:2025quh,Chauhan:2025vly}.